Powering SME lending at scale: a blueprint for Nigeria’s growth

 Modernising SME lending with a cloud-native core

-When high-growth lender, Esquire Financing, transformed to Oradian’s cloud-native core banking platform, they needed to redesign how their business worked.
+When high-growth lender, Esquire Financing, transformed to Oradian’s cloud-native core banking system, they needed to redesign how their business worked.

 At the time, their teams were battling disconnected systems, siloed operations, and slow paper-based processes.
 Loan approvals could take days, while reporting was still done manually.
 This limited innovation to only what their legacy stack could support.